2. An Introduction to the GCol Library¶

 Here is the same solution, expressed as a partition of the nodes: [[0, 2, 4, 8, 13, 15, 18], [1, 6, 10, 12, 14, 17, 19], [3, 5, 7, 9, 11, 16]]

-Here is a picture of this coloring:
+Here is a picture of the coloring:

 We can also write similar commands to determine the chromatic number, chromatic index, and face chromatic number of this graph.